placelplacel/ossu-cs-notes/00-mit-6001x/4-searching-and-sorting-algorithms.md

 - Check if the list is sorted
     - If it is, great!
     - If it isn't, keep going buddy.
-- Randomly order the elements the list.
+- Randomly order the elements in the list.
 - Repeat.
 ```
 **Best Case Complexity:** `O(n)` as we only have to go through the list once, and once again to check if it's sorted.